dmitriykuptsov/soho-vpn-over-tls/README.md

 # Testing the VPN

 Now you should have VPN up and running.
-First configure default route on your local machine so that it points to VPN box.
 Now, lets make few tests.

 Open your web browser, type ya.ru, for example, and check your IP address - it should be the IP address of the VPN server if